 The doctor's role

 Solicitors in England and Wales will usually follow a golden rule - that the making of a will by an elderly person, or one who has suffered a serious illness, ought to be witnessed or approved by a medical practitioner who "satisfies himself [sic] of the capacity and understanding of the testator, and records and preserves his examination and finding."1

 In Scotland, the solicitor drafting the will is responsible for ensuring the testator's capacity.
 If they're unsure, solicitors should seek the advice of a medical professional (B1.5 Vulnerable Clients Guidance, paragraph nine).

-If you witness a will, it will be inferred that you have assessed the testamentary capacity of the person involved, regardless of the UK jurisdiction.
 You could be challenged in writing or in the witness box and asked to explain your experience and expertise in assessing testamentary capacity, as well as explaining how you came to your opinion.

 Assessing testamentary capacity